What Makes Ascendica Different?

 Magnesium Bioavailability & Utilization

-For magnesium, research on Aquamin® Mg indicates favorable solubility and bioavailability when evaluated under simulated gastric and intestinal conditions.
-Compared with commonly used forms such as magnesium oxide and bisglycinate, Aquamin® Mg has demonstrated greater solubility during digestion, meaning more magnesium remains in a dissolved, accessible form rather than passing through the gut unabsorbed⁶,⁷.
-Because gastrointestinal discomfort associated with magnesium is often linked to unabsorbed mineral remaining in the colon, higher solubility may help explain why Aquamin® Mg has been observed to be better tolerated in human studies compared with commonly used magnesium forms.
+For magnesium, Research on Aquamin® Mg indicates favorable solubility and bioaccessibility under simulated gastric and intestinal conditions.
+Compared with commonly used forms such as magnesium oxide and bisglycinate, Aquamin® Mg demonstrated higher solubility during digestion, meaning more magnesium remained in a dissolved form during simulated digestion.
+In human tolerability research, marine-derived magnesium was associated with improved gastrointestinal tolerability compared with commonly used forms

 Gut Microbiome Support